nickp60/riboSeed/README.md

 NOTE: the format is very simple, and due to the relatively small number of such coding sequences in bacterial genomes, this can be constructed by hand if the clusters do not look appropiate.
 The format is "genome_sequence_id locus_tag1:locus_tag2", where each line represents a cluster.
 See example below, where 14 rRNA's are clustered into 6 groups:

+NOTE 2: In order to stremline things, as of version 0.0.3 there will be a commented header line with the feature type in the format "#$ FEATURE <featuretype>", such as "#S FEATURE rRNA".

 ```
+#$ FEATURE rRNA
 CM000577.1 FGSG_20052:FGSG_20051:FGSG_20053
 CM000577.1 FGSG_20048:FGSG_20047
 CM000577.1 FGSG_20049:FGSG_20050